The Endotracheal Tube - A Foundation of Modern Medicine

 An endotracheal tube is a flexible catheter that is inserted directly into the trachea (windpipe) through the mouth or nose.
 This procedure, known as endotracheal intubation, creates a secure, patent airway directly to the lungs.

-1. Primary Purposes of Intubation:
+Part 1: Primary Purposes of Intubation

 - Airway Protection: The most critical function.
 By sealing the trachea with an inflatable cuff, the ETT prevents the aspiration of gastric contents, blood, or other foreign materials into the lungs.